top of page

 How it used to work

-Around the holidays I made small figurines and gave them away, encouraging people to place them in public—part letting go, part mysterious communication with strangers they’d never meet.
+Around the holidays I made small figurines and gave them away, encouraging people to place them in public.
 One year it was epoxy cancer ribbons; for a couple of years it was little “Love Monkeys.”
+Part letting go, part leaving a gift for someone who might need a naked, heart-holding little monkey greeting them from the branches of a tree.

 Then came the gnomes you see now.
 It started out as a technical exercise and soon turned into placing them in the area: one at the coast, one on the bike trails, one at the library.
 Curious what happened next, I added a QR code to count scans.
 By late 2023 one gnome had been scanned close to 550 times.
 That led to the system I use today.